samobafemi/primaryBid/README.md

 # primaryBid

-The project was created using cypress.io automation tool and ide used visual studio code.
+The project was created using cypress.io automation tool and IDE used was visual studio code.
 The language used was Javascript.
+After clonning the repository, install the required dependencies: NPM, Cypress, Mocha, Mochawesome.

+The cypress folder contains Fixture folder, Integration folder, and I created a pageObject foledr.
+Fixture folder contian testData.json where I have all the test data used in the script.
+Integration folder contains the primaryBid test suites which contains the test cases for the script.
+PageObject folder is the repository for all the elements and their locators for all the pages interracted with during the automation.
+Mochawesome-report folder contains the test report in html format.
+Videos folder contains the video of the test when it was ran headless.
+No video recording during the headed run of the test script.

-After clonning the repository, install the required dependencies: NPM, cypress, mocha, mochawesome Use cyOpen at the terminal to run in headed mode, cyRun in headless mode and mochawesomeReport to run in heedless mode and get mochawesome report store in the mochawesome-report folder.
+Use cyOpen at the terminal to run in headed mode, cyRun in headless mode and mochawesomeReport to run in heedless mode and get mochawesome report store in the mochawesome-report folder.
 Copy the link mochawesome.html and view in the browser.

 Observations around the user experience(UX).